-• Seismic Resilience - The US 2 trestle spans an area identified by the Washington State Department of Natural Resources (DNR) as having a moderate to high liquefaction susceptibility (Figure 8) (DNR 2024).
-The westbound US 2 trestle was built to the design standards of 1968 and is vulnerable to instability in the event of liquefaction from seismic activity.
+- The US 2 trestle spans an area identified by the Washington State Department of Natural Resources (DNR) as having a moderate to high liquefaction susceptibility (Figure 9) (DNR 2024). - The structures that comprise the westbound US 2 trestle, including the east and west connections, were built to the design standards of 1968.
+The structures that comprise the eastbound US 2 trestle and its connections were built in the 1990s and early 2000s.
+Based on currently available information, none of these structures meet current seismic standards; therefore, they could be vulnerable to instability in the event of an earthquake.